Jingle Bells

-"Jingle Bells" is one of the best-known and most commonly sung American songs in the world.
-It was written by James Lord Pierpont (1822–1893) and published under the title "The One Horse Open Sleigh" in September 1857.
-It has been claimed that it was originally written to be sung by a Sunday school choir for Thanksgiving, or as a drinking song.
-Although it has no original connection to Christmas, it became associated with winter and Christmas music in the 1860s and 1870s, and it was featured in a variety of parlor song and college anthologies in the 1880s.
-It was first recorded in 1889 on an Edison cylinder; this recording, believed to be the first Christmas record, is lost, but an 1898 recording also from Edison Records survives.
+"Jingle Bells" is an American song and one of the most commonly sung Christmas songs in the world.
+It was written by James Lord Pierpont.
+It is an unsettled question where and when Pierpont originally composed the song that would become known as "Jingle Bells".
+It was published under the title "The One Horse Open Sleigh" in September 1857.
+Although it has no original connection to Christmas, it became associated with winter and Christmas in the 1860s and 1870s, and it was featured in a variety of parlor song and college anthologies in the 1880s.
+It was first recorded in 1889 on an Edison cylinder; this recording, believed to be the first Christmas record, is lost, but an 1898 recording—also from Edison Records—survives.

+It has been claimed that the song was originally written to be sung by a Sunday school choir for Thanksgiving, or as a drinking song.
+However, these claims are not supported by any primary sources.
+According to more recent research, the song was originally written as a minstrel song satirizing Black participation in northern winter activities.